Settings

 Is the following statement True or False:

-Organizations must only share data with sub-processors if sufficient guarantees can be provided that data protection measures are in-place and meet the rigour of GDPR requirements.
-This needs to be written in a contract and individuals must be notified of this data processing relationship.
+Organizations must only share data with sub-processors if sufficient guarantees can be provided that data protection measures are in place and meet the rigor of GDPR requirements.
+This needs to be written in a contract, and individuals must be notified of this data-processing relationship.

 View Options Again